 How would you feel if you misplaced or lost the notebook you wrote down all of your tasks inside?
 Would you freak out?
 That’s a given.
-You would struggle to remember your tasks.
+You would also likely struggle to remember your tasks.
 What if you couldn’t find the contact information of a prospective client you were supposed to call that you had written down?
 There went that potential business.
 This exact scenario happened to one of my clients last week.
 She lost several hours looking for a phone number on a note she misplaced.
 Don’t let that be you!
 If you go digital and activate the appropriate settings, your task list will be backed up online so you will never lose it.

 3. Calendar Integration